WanYuLin/Multivariate-scale-test-MST-/README.md

 Multivariate scale test (MST) for detecting gene-environment interactions
 ##########################################################################################
 If you use this code to analyze data, please cite the following paper:
 Lin W-Y* (2024).
 Detecting gene-environment interactions from multiple continuous traits.
+Bioinformatics, in press.
 Any questions or comments, please contact: Wan-Yu Lin, Institute of Health Data Analytics and Statistics, National Taiwan University College of Public Health
 Thank you.
 ##########################################################################################